-IFC - a member of the World Bank Group - is the largest global development institution focused on the private sector in emerging markets.
+The International Finance Corporation (IFC), a member of the World Bank Group, is the largest global development institution focused on the private sector in developing countries.
 IFC works in more than 100 countries, using their capital, expertise, and influence to create markets and opportunities in developing countries.
-In fiscal year 2020, IFC invested $22 billion in private companies and financial institutions in developing countries, leveraging the power of the private sector to end extreme poverty and boost shared prosperity as economies grappled with the impacts of global compounding crises.
+IFC works to leverage the power of the private sector to end extreme poverty and boost shared prosperity as economies grappled with the impacts of global compounding crises.

 IFC’s offerings are designed to meet the specific needs of clients in different industries, with a special focus on agribusiness and forestry, infrastructure, manufacturing, services, and financial markets.
 It helps countries develop their private sectors through: (i) providing direct finance to companies in the form of loans, equity investments, debt securities and guarantees, (ii) mobilizing capital from other lenders and investors through loan participations, parallel loans and other means, and (iii) advising businesses and governments to encourage private investment and improve the investment climate.
 IFC is also able to support early-stage project development to seed investment opportunities, in some cases working to create markets where none existed, especially in low-income countries and those affected by fragility and conflict.

 Financing Instrument: Loans, Equity, Quasi-equity, Blended Finance, Guarantees, Grants, Trade Finance, Risk Management Products, Subnational Finance, Early-stage Development Capital.

 - Equity: IFC generally invests between 5 percent and 20 percent of a company’s equity.
 Companies IFC invests in are encouraged to broaden share ownership through public listings, thereby deepening local capital markets.
-IFC also invests through profit-participating loans, convertible loans, and preferred shares.
+IFC also invests through profit- participating loans, convertible loans, and preferred shares.

 Recipient countries regions/country groups: Global (emerging markets and developing countries).